eduardochico/NewsProvider/README.md

 ## Endpoints

 - `GET /news` returns recent viral news from Mexico using a built-in prompt.
+  The service issues a **POST** request to Grok with this prompt internally.
 - `GET /lander?prompt=your+prompt` queries the Grok API with a custom prompt.

 ## Troubleshooting